How do custom shipping profiles work?

 Shipping tiers are used to define what price to apply, within a shipping profile, based on the size/weight of items.
 (Shipping tiers are invisible to your clients.
 To offer multiple shipping options, you must instead create a shipping profile for each option.)

-It is a good idea to align Shipping Tiers as closely as possible to the Shipping Tiers used by your Shipping carrier.
+This allows you, to some extent, to align Shipping Tiers with the Shipping Tiers used by your Shipping carrier.
 For example “Small items under 1 pound” would be a good shipping tier if the shipping carrier for that Shipping Profile has defined such a tier.

 Shipping Tier Priority